Nature & Landscapes · Oceania

 Rotorua

-A full day in Rotorua exploring geothermal landscapes and Māori history.
-Travelers may choose between a guided volcanic crater walk or a restorative hot springs wellness experience.
-Lunch and dinner at leisure.
+Spend the day exploring Rotorua’s remarkable geothermal landscapes and living Māori heritage.
+Travelers may choose between a guided walk across the volcanic slopes of Mount Tarawera or a restorative experience at the region’s natural hot springs.
+The afternoon and evening allow time to wander the lakeside town and enjoy dinner at leisure.

 DAY 4 • February 13, 2027